-Anthony Gilbert holds a Clinical Doctoral Research Fellowship, this research is supported by the National Institute for Health Research (NIHR), the Royal National Orthopaedic Hospital and the University of Southampton.
+Anthony Gilbert holds a Clinical Doctoral Research Fellowship, this research is funded by Health Education England and supported by the National Institute for Health Research (NIHR), the Royal National Orthopaedic Hospital and the University of Southampton.

 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.